Stormy Daniels–Donald Trump scandal: Allegation and non-disclosure agreement

-Both the blog The Dirty and the magazine Life & Style published the first reports of an alleged 2006 affair between Trump and Daniels (the latter took a polygraph test) in October 2011.
-Daniels talked about the alleged affair with the gossip magazine In Touch Weekly, who chose not to publish the interview after Cohen threatened to sue the magazine around the same time.
 The Wall Street Journal reported on January 12, 2018, that Cohen paid Daniels $130,000 in October 2016, a month before the election, to stop her discussing the alleged affair.

-Cohen denied the existence of the affair on behalf of his client Donald Trump on January 14 but acknowledged on February 13 that he paid Daniels $130,000.
+Cohen denied the existence of the affair on behalf of his client Donald Trump on January 14, 2018, but acknowledged a month later, on February 13, that he paid Daniels $130,000.

 Daniels filed a lawsuit against Trump on March 6, 2018, claiming that the non-disclosure agreement she signed about the alleged affair was invalid since Trump never personally signed it despite acknowledging that she accepted the payment made in exchange for her silence in the matter.
 It also alleged that Trump's attorney tried to intimidate Daniels and "scare her into not talking".
 Cohen initiated an ex parte arbitration process the next day that resulted in an order barring Daniels from disclosing "confidential information" related to the non-disclosure agreement.
 The order that Daniels's lawyers called "bogus" was to remain confidential.

 In an interview with 60 Minutes that aired March 25, 2018, Daniels said that she and Trump had sex once.
 She also said that she was threatened in front of her infant daughter after a fitness class in Las Vegas in 2011.
 The threat pressured her to later sign a non-disclosure agreement.

 FBI agents raided Cohen's office and seized emails, tax documents, and business records relating to several matters, including the payment to Daniels, on April 9, 2018.

+In April 2024, it was revealed that the $130,000 hush money agreement was drafted by Daniels's lawyer at the time Keith Davidson.
+In the agreement, Daniels was given the pseudonym "Peggy Peterson," while Trump was given the pseudonym "David Dennison."

+In May 2024, Cohen testified that he suggested the idea of including a clause in the agreement which ensured that Daniels would be penalized $1,000,000 every time she told her story.
+Prior to Cohen's testimony, Daniels herself testified that the agreement made so she would be forced to pay $1,000,000 for every time she committed a violation by telling her story.